Religious Education and Collective Worship

 Brimscombe CE VA Primary School was founded by the Church of England in 1840 to provide education to children in the area.
 The original school was housed just below Holy Trinity Church on Brimscombe Hill.
 The new school was opened in 1997.
 The facilities here are modern but we hold dear our traditional values and Christian ethos.

-Mrs. Brown leads Religious Education and Collective Worship in the school, supported by Rev. Peter Francis, who is also a member of the Governing body.
+Mrs. Brown leads Religious Education in our school, supported by Rev. Peter Francis and members of the local church community.

 Through the high quality teaching of Religious Education at Brimscombe, we aim to: